Top Signs of Financial Infidelity to Watch For

 How to Identify Financial Infidelity

-There are a few things that you should look for when you suspect financial infidelity.
-Keep track of your finances as best as you can so that you can always know if your spouse is committing financial infidelity.
-As you learn more about the signs of financial infidelity, it may be important to look at your own life and finances.
+There are a few things that you should look for when you suspect secretive financial behavior.
+Keep track of your finances as best as possible so you can always know if your spouse is committing financial infidelity.
+As you learn more about the signs of financial infidelity, it may be essential to look at your own life and finances.
 Are you in a position where you (or your spouse) could commit financial infidelity?
 Quite frankly, if you aren't actively involved in the family finances, the two of you may be far from on the same page.

 Signs of financial infidelity include:

-A spouse who has been open in the past, but who shuts down seemingly out of nowhere can be a red flag for financial infidelity.
-When you're looking at the signs of financial infidelity, consider your spouse's normal behavior.
-Even if they are someone who was not very open in your relationship before, this can be a sign that there is financial infidelity in the relationship.
+A spouse who has been open in the past but who shuts down seemingly out of nowhere can be a red flag.
+When looking at the signs, consider your spouse's normal behavior.
+Have you noticed changes in how they are spending money?
+Even if they are someone who was not very open in your relationship before, this can be a sign of financial infidelity.

 Related post: Cover Your Assets: How Your Spouse Might be Hiding Theirs